eswarbhageerath/Mentor-Student-Management-System/README.md

 ## Features:
-  - Drowsiness Detection
-    - Predicts if a student/person is drowsy or not using ML models
+  - Drowsiness Detection -Predicts if a student/person is drowsy or not using ML models
-  - Preventing Crime
-    - Detects if any person in the video or image has criminal background or not
+  - Preventing Crime - Detects if any person in the video or image has criminal background or not
-  - Attendance Tracking
+  - Attendance Tracking - Class Management and Student Management

+## Attendance Tracking:
 - Class Management
   -Creating a new class
   -Getting list of classes created by current user -Mark attendance of a class via image upload or video camera -Get Attendance report of the class

 - Student Management
   -Registering a student to a class
   -Unregistering a student from a class

 NOTE: Use pc for best experience